NativeScript/docs-v7/start/ns-setup-win.md

 With the open-source [NativeScript Command-Line Interface](https://github.com/NativeScript/nativescript-cli) and an IDE or text editor of your choice, you can create, develop, store and build your apps entirely locally, free of charge and anonymously.

 On Windows systems, you can use the NativeScript CLI to develop only Android apps.
-This limitation is caused by the requirements for iOS development.
+This limitation is caused by the requirements for iOS development. <Comment: This last sentence sounds awkward to me.
+I think you can improve it by rewording it like this: "You cannot use the NativeScript CLI to develop iOS apps because of x, y and z." where you supply the reasons for x, y and z.>

 * [System Requirements](#system-requirements)
 * [Environment Requirements](#environment-requirements)